JSQLParser/JSqlParser/src/site/sphinx/index.rst

 **JSQLParser** is a SQL statement parser built from JavaCC.
 It translates SQLs in a traversable hierarchy of Java classes.
+The upcoming 5.0 release will depend on Java 11 and introduces new Visitors.
+Please see the :ref:`Migration to 5.0` guide.

 Latest stable release: |JSQLPARSER_STABLE_VERSION_LINK|